South Florida Preparing for Coldest Temperatures in Years This Weekend

 In fact, we are under a freeze watch for far inland Broward.
 We are forecasting 37 in Miami, 36 in Fort Lauderdale and about 50 in Key West.
 Wind chills could dip into the 20s.
 Highs once again on Sunday will only reach the low 60s.

-Officials are advising residents to take safety measures to make sure children and the elderly are safe with the chilly temperatures.
+Officials are advising residents to take safety measures to make sure children and the elderly are safe from the chilly temperatures.

 Miami-Dade Fire Rescue is asking residents to use safety measures if they must use heaters to stay warm.